Discover the beautiful landscapes of the Hudson River, Lake George and Adirondack Mountains

 Get caught up in the energy of New York's incredible music scene or grab a bite to eat at an award-winning restaurant or local all-American diner.
 The choices are endless and the choices are yours in the city that never sleeps.

-Day 3: Kingston
+Day 3: Hudson Valley

 Collect your hire car this morning and escape the city, allowing yourself plenty of time to take in the beauty of the Hudson River Valley as you pass rugged, towering hills and the vast estates of some of the great New York families including the Rockefellers and the Vanderbilts.
 Once you arrive in the Upper Valley the landscape begins to soften while still retaining its beauty.
 There are plenty of opportunities here to leave the car, enjoy a leisurely walk or more energetic hike and get your first taste of the outdoor life in New York State.